 Legislative Decree No. 91 of 18th June 2012 (the "Corrective Decree") significantly amended article 127-ter of the Consolidated Finance Act, expressly allowing the Company to set a time limit within which questions formulated prior to a Shareholders' Meeting must be received if they are to be considered.
-The time limit is at the discretion of the Company, but may not be greater than three days prior to the date of the Shareholders' Meeting with, however, the obligation of the Company to furnish a reply at least two days prior to the Shareholders' Meeting, which may be by publication on the Company website.
-The "Corrective Decree" then specifies the cases where a reply is not obligatory: when the information required is already available in the format "answer and reply" in the relevant section of the website.
+The time limit is at the discretion of the Company, but may not be greater than three days prior to the date of the Shareholders' Meeting (in first or single call) or five days prior to the Shareholders' Meeting with, however, the obligation of the Company to furnish a reply at least two days prior to the Shareholders' Meeting, which may be by publication on the Company website.
+The "Corrective Decree" then specifies the cases where a reply is not obligatory: when the information required is already available in the format "answer and reply" in the relevant section of the website and also when the reply has already been published on the website.